CoolCat467/Scanner-Server/README.md

 This program is intended to be used alongside CUPS, but this should not be required.

 On default, the web server is hosted on port `3004`.
-This can be changed in `~/.sanescansrv/config.ini`
+This can be changed in the configuration file (more info below)

 You will need `libsane-dev` to be able to install `python-sane`.
 Use APT or your system's equivalent to install.